-7.1 Startup
+7.1.
+Startup

 The iSCSI Login Phase on an iSCSI connection occurs as defined in [RFC3720].
 The Architecture assumes that at the end of the Login Phase, both the initiator and target, if they had so decided, transition the connection to being Datamover-assisted.
 The precise means of how an iSCSI initiator and an iSCSI target agree on having the connection Datamover-assisted is defined by the Datamover protocol.
-The only architectural requirement is that all iSCSI interactions in the iSCSI Full Feature Phase MUST be Datamover-assisted subject to the prior agreement, meaning that Datamover protocol is in the iSCSI-to-iSCSI communication path below the iSCSI layer on either side as shown in Figure 1.
-DA defines the Enable_Datamover Operational Primitive (section 8.6) to bring about this transition to a Datamover-assisted connection.
+The only architectural requirement is that all iSCSI interactions in the iSCSI Full Feature Phase MUST be Datamover-assisted subject to the prior agreement, meaning that the Datamover protocol is in the iSCSI-to-iSCSI communication path below the iSCSI layer on either side as shown in Figure 1.
+DA defines the Enable_Datamover Operational Primitive (Section 8.6) to bring about this transition to a Datamover-assisted connection.

 The Architecture also assumes that the Datamover layer may require a certain number of opaque local resources for making a connection Datamover-assisted.
-DA thus defines the Allocate_Connection_Resources Operational Primitive (section 8.4) to model this interaction.
-This Primitive is intended to be invoked on each side once the two sides decide (as previously noted) to have the connection Datamover-assisted.
-The expected sequence of Primitive invocations is depicted in Figure 2 and Figure 3 in section 16.2.
-Figure 4, Figure 5, and Figure 6 illustrate how the Primitives may be employed to deal with various legal login outcomes.
+DA thus defines the Allocate_Connection_Resources Operational Primitive (Section 8.4) to model this interaction.
+This Primitive is intended to be invoked on each side once the two sides decide (as previously noted) to have the connection be Datamover-assisted.
+The expected sequence of Primitive invocations is depicted in Figures 2 and 3 in Section 13.2.
+Figures

+4, 5, and 6 illustrate how the Primitives may be employed to deal with various legal login outcomes.

-7.2 Full Feature Phase
+7.2.
+Full Feature Phase

-All iSCSI peer communication in the Full Feature Phase happens through the Datamover layers if the iSCSI connection is Datamover-assisted.
+All iSCSI peer communication in the Full Feature Phase happens through the Datamover layers if the iSCSI connection is Datamoverassisted.
 The Architecture assumes that a Datamover layer may require a certain number of opaque local resources for each new iSCSI task.
 In the normal course of execution, these task-level resources in the Datamover layer are assumed to be transparently allocated on each task initiation and deallocated on the conclusion of each task as appropriate.
-In exception scenarios however - in scenarios that do not yield a SCSI Response for each task such as ABORT TASK operation - the Architecture assumes that the Datamover layer needs to be notified of the individual task terminations to aid its task-level resource management.
-DA thus defines the Deallocate Task Resources Operational Primitive (section 8.9) to model this task-resource management.
+In exception scenarios however -- scenarios that do not yield a SCSI Response for each task such as ABORT TASK operation -- the Architecture assumes that the Datamover layer needs to be notified of the individual task terminations to aid its task-level resource management.
+DA thus defines the Deallocate_Task_Resources Operational Primitive (Section 8.9) to model this task-resource management.
 In specifying the ITT qualifier for the Deallocate_Task_Resources Primitive, the Architecture further assumes that the Datamover layer tracks its opaque task-level local resources by the iSCSI ITT.
-DA also defines Send_Control (section 8.1), Put_Data (section 8.2), Get_Data (section 8.3), Data_Completion_Notify(section 9.3), Data_ACK_Notify (section 9.4), and Control_Notify (section 9.1) Operational Primitives to model the various Full Feature Phase interactions.
+DA also defines Send_Control (Section 8.1), $% \left(\left({{{\rm{S}}{\rm{c}}}} \right) \right) = \left({{{\rm{S}}{\rm{c}}}} \right) = \left({{{{\rm{S}}{\rm{c}}}} \right) = \left({{{{{$ Put_Data (Section 8.2), Get_Data (Section 8.3), Data_Completion_Notify (Section 9.3), Data_ACK_Notify (Section 9.4), and Control_Notify (Section 9.1) Operational Primitives to model the various Full Feature Phase interactions.

-Figure 9, Figure 10, and Figure 11 in section 16.2 show some Full Feature Phase interactions - SCSI Write task, SCSI Read task, and a SCSI Read Data acknowledgement respectively.
-Figure 12 in section 16.2 illustrates how an ABORT TASK operation can be modeled leading to deterministic resource cleanup on the Datamover layer.
+Figures 9, 10, and 11 in Section 13.2 show some Full Feature Phase interactions -- SCSI Write task, SCSI Read task, and a SCSI Read Data acknowledgement, respectively.
+Figure 12 in Section 13.2 illustrates how an ABORT TASK operation can be modeled leading to deterministic resource cleanup on the Datamover layer.

-7.3 Wrapup
+7.3.
+Wrap-up